emacs-mirror/emacs/mps/manual/source/topic/pool.rst

 :term:`automatically managed <automatic memory management>` (the :term:`garbage collector` reclaims :term:`unreachable` blocks).

-See :ref:`pool` for a list of pool classes.
+See the :ref:`pool` for a list of pool classes.

 .. c:type:: mps_class_t